Roger-505/doom_nexys/README.md

 - Network support via Ethernet port
 - At it's current state, this project barely runs on hardware, but has many bugs everywhere.
 A lot of debugging is needed.
 - Load both the bitstream and the U-Boot image in flash, without having the need of using an extra SD card for storage.
 This might be accomplished using Vivado tools, or the current OpenOCD framework.
+- Remove the dependency on Google Drive.
+I had to use it because I never got Git LFS to work.
+A better approach must exist.